 United for Libraries Learning Live sessions take place on the second Tuesday of each month* at 2 p.m.
 Eastern Time.
 Each month’s session will cover a hot topic of interest to Trustees, Friends and/or Foundations, followed by Q&A and/or discussions.
-Sessions are open to all personal and group members of United for Libraries and those with statewide access.
+Sessions are open to all personal members of United for Libraries and those with statewide access.

 *Learning Live is not held in August due to United for Libraries Virtual: Trustees, Friends, Foundations.

 Using the DEI Scorecard for Library and Information Organizations